gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 4.11.
 Discuss the independence assumption for the previous model.
 The researchers used an analysis based on matched pairs.
 Discuss how using ideas from matched pairs might be applicable to the scenario discussed here.

 4.12.
 Refine the model based on the previous test result and continue refining the model as the results might suggest.
 This should lead to retaining just a single variable.
-Make an effects plot for this model and discuss this result related to the intent of the original research.
+Make term-plot plot for this model and discuss this result related to the intent of the original research.
 If you read the original paper, they did find evidence of an effect of learning to play the didgeridoo (that there was a different change over time in the treated control when compared to the control group) -- why might they have gotten a different result (hint: think about the previous question).

+Note that the didgeridoo example is revisited in the case-studies in Chapter \@ref(chapter9) with some information on an even better way to analyze these data.